-Relationships and marriage can have their own challenges.
+Relationships and marriage can have their challenges.
 However, when you add addiction to the mix, marriages can experience a significant strain.
 Although your spouse might be sober now, a marriage can still feel burdened by recovery and the possibility of relapse.
 If you want to offer your spouse sober support in recovery, one of the best things you can do is to take good care of yourself.
 However, that’s not all.
 There are other steps you can take to encourage sobriety and promote a healthy lifestyle for both you and your spouse.

 Above all other steps to take, first take good care of yourself.
 This might mean getting therapy, attending Al-Anon groups, going for long walks when you need to, taking breaks throughout the day, and enjoying time alone.
-Getting the support you need for yourself will be what sustains you as you give support to your spouse.
+Getting the support, you need for yourself will be what sustains you as you give support to your spouse.

-Communicate with one another
+Communicate with One Another

 One commonality among addicts is the belief that their needs and wants don’t matter.
 When you ask your wife or your husband about what they need, you acknowledge that their needs are important.
 By communicating your own needs, you validate your own experiences as well.
 Along with discussing each other’s needs, you might also share your hopes, dreams, expectations, and challenges.